GSA/digitalgov.gov/content/resources/deceptive-design-how-to-identify-and-combat-consequence-design.md

   - user-experience
   - uswds
   - design
+# See all authors at https://digital.gov/authors
+authors:
+  - ron-bronson
 slug: deceptive-design-how-to-identify-and-combat-consequence-design
 # Controls how this page appears across the site
 # 0 -- hidden